ellis/OnTopOfThings/Notes.md

 When something is checked off on the pack or shop list, it should not be hidden.

+I've currently decided to work on the packing/shopping lists separately.
+They may require a different data structure.
+Features I'd like for shopping include:

+* have a database of supplies/ingredients (preferably using some ontology)
+* have recipes
+* be able to select the recipes and specify number of servings
+* that should product a list of what's needed
+* the what's-needed list can be used to create a shopping list, depending on what you already have
+* the shopping list can also be added to for other non-ingredient items, such as toilet paper.

 ## Flow from command line to database

 * Options: command line options and arguments, current parsed by CmdArgs